Patriot Games: Plot summary

-After the attack on his family, Ryan accepts an offer from the Central Intelligence Agency (CIA) to start working as an analyst at their headquarters.
-Later, the Prince and Princess of Wales come to visit Ryan at his house in Maryland.
-However, this provides another opportunity for the ULA, once again recruiting the services of “the Movement”.
-The night of the visit, they launch a sneak attack on Ryan's home to kidnap the Prince and Princess of Wales, as well as Ryan's family.
+After the attack, Ryan accepts an offer by Central Intelligence Agency (CIA)'s Deputy Director of Intelligence James Greer to work there as an analyst.
+He helps them analyze satellite imagery of ULA’s suspected camp, leading to a raid on an Action Directe camp by French intelligence (DGSE).
+Later, the Prince and Princess of Wales schedule a trip to the United States, which includes a stop at Ryan's home in Maryland.
+This provides another opportunity for Miller, who launches a sneak attack with assistance from Dobbens to kidnap the Prince and Princess of Wales as well as Ryan's family.

-Although several guards around the house are killed, Ryan, his friend, fighter pilot Robert “Robby” Jackson, and the Prince manage to dispatch some of the terrorists.
-They later receive assistance from the local police, the United States Marines, and sailors from the U.S. Naval Academy, who prevent the remaining terrorists from escaping the country in a container ship.
-Ryan encounters a cornered Miller and tries to kill him, but is restrained by his weapons instructor.
-After the ULA terrorists are apprehended, he arrives in Annapolis to witness the birth of his son, Jack Ryan, Jr.
+Although several guards around the house are killed, Jack, his wife and daughter, his friend, Lieutenant Commander Robert Jefferson "Robby" Jackson and his wife Sissy, and the Prince and Princess of Wales escape via speed boat at the Chesapeake Bay.
+After getting the women to safety, Jack, Robby, and the Prince enlist the help of Naval Academy sailors and United States Marines as Miller, O’Donnell, and the rest of the ULA terrorists escape into a waiting Cyprus-flagged container ship seized by the United States Coast Guard.
+Ryan corners Miller in the ship and tries to kill him, but is restrained.
+After the terrorists are apprehended, Ryan arrives in Annapolis for the birth of his son, Jack Ryan, Jr.